weberdaniel/reactive-cpp/README.md

 # Actordemo

 This project shall demonstrate the capabilities of the C++ Actor Framework (CAF).
-For more information on the C++ Actor Framework, please visit
+For more information on the C++ Actor Framework, please visit:

 https://www.actor-framework.org <br>
 https://github.com/actor-framework/actor-framework.git